"How was your weekend?" the banker asked me.

 I looked around to see if anyone I knew might be watching.
 I thought maybe they staged it as a joke to watch the springs pop out of my head.

 I understand not everyone enjoys their work.
-I understand small talk clichés.
+I understand the clichés of small talk.

 But no one should complain about work to their customer or suggest to a customer that they'd like to be doing anything other than helping them.
 Ever. (customer = whoever makes it possible for you to eat)